Conformal foliations, K\"ahler twists and the Weinstein construction: Complex homothetic foliations

 by using the well know formula $[\widetilde{U}, \widetilde{V}]_{\D^2}=\widetilde{[U,V]}$ for all $U,V \in \T M$.
 We have showed that $\D_{+}^M$ induces a complex Riemannian foliation w.r.t. $g_M$.

 Pick $U_1,U_2 \in \D_{+}^M$; because $\D_{+}^2$ is $\widetilde{\nabla}$-parallel and $\Psi_{\D_{+}^2}\D_{+}^2=0$ it follows from \eqref{nat} that

-As $\zeta \in \D_{+}^1$ this leads to $(\nabla^g_{\widetilde{U}_1}\widetilde{U}_2)_{\D^2} \in \D_{+}^2.$ Taking into account that a quick verification based on Koszul's formula establishes shows that $(\nabla^g_{\widetilde{U}_1}\widetilde{U}_2)_{\D^2}=\widetilde{\nabla^{g_M}_{U_1}U_2}$ we end up with $\nabla^{g_M}_{U_1}U_2 \in \D_{+}^M$.
+As $\thetas \in \D_{+}^1$ this leads to $(\nabla^g_{\widetilde{U}_1}\widetilde{U}_2)_{\D^2} \in \D_{+}^2.$ Taking into account that a quick check based on Koszul's formula shows that $(\nabla^g_{\widetilde{U}_1}\widetilde{U}_2)_{\D^2}=\widetilde{\nabla^{g_M}_{U_1}U_2}$ we end up with $\nabla^{g_M}_{U_1}U_2 \in \D_{+}^M$.
 In other words the latter distribution is totally geodesic and the claim is proved. \end{proof} Geometrically this is a local factorisation result for conformal submersions, see section \ref{non-h} for details and examples.
 Combined with the local classification Theorem for TGHH foliations in Section \ref{abs-c} this result fully gives the local structure of K\"ahler metrics admitting totally geodesic, homothetic foliations.
 It also allows constructing large classes of compact examples, see Section \ref{uni}.
-Before moving on, we set up some notation.
+Before moving on, we set up some notation and recall some basic material on symmetries of K\"ahler metrics.